JannieI/canvas-workstation-V3/src/app/roadmap.md

     - are thin Arrows just Arrows without the body??
     - Arrow: make dynamic!
 For both size and rotation, taking into account that it has to land inside the W container at all times, and preferably left top corner for easy placements.
 Also, consider shrinking W container, ie with *ngIf on title and other grid areas ...
     - make it easier to add co logo, ie Add logo menu option.
+    - have polygon - 6 sided doughnut as shape
+    - have pentagon as shape - can divide background in 2 colours with a slant

     Draw Mode (Shapes):